ooftv/oof-pi-stream/README.md

 You'll need a keyboard for initial setup.
 Make sure to enable ssh and note the IP address.
 Login will be osmc / osmc (now that you know the defaults, change it first thing with the passwd command).

 # Copying video files to play

-mkdir -p ~/ooftv/videos
+make a folder for the videos (this step should be done automatically by plmaker, but haven't written it in yet) mkdir -p ~/ooftv/videos

+make a folder for the playlists (this step should be done automatically by plmaker, but haven't written it in yet) /home/osmc/ooftv/playlists/

+note: you need to have a video in promos for plmaker to work (script should check if folder is empty but doesn't currently)

 install rsync (if you want to use rsync to copy) sudo apt install rsync